Yoda49/jugi/README.md

 Server side part of Jugi written for node.js framework express.js.

-**jugi.secure (userHandler())**
+**jugi.secure (userHandler)**

 It is used when you need to limit user access to edit images on your server.
-In a handler function you can identify the user and return "boolean true" if the user is authorized.
+In a user handler function you can identify the user and return "boolean true" if the user is authorized.
 The "boolean false" forbids user access to a server part of Jugi.
 If the handler is not specified, all users have access.

+Jugi.secure passes two parameters to user handler: req & res (standart objects of express.js).

 **jugi.processor (req, res, next)**